nomicflux/servant-opaleye-blog/README.md

 ## Step 4: Creating User Queries

-You probably have a headache from setting up an Opaleye table.
-Perhaps you are a step away from running off screaming; the fact that I am about to say that we will start writing Opaleye queries may put you over the edge.
+You probably have a headache from the previous section.
+Perhaps you are a step away from running off screaming; the fact that we are about to write Opaleye queries may put you over the edge.
 If so, relax; the queries are the nice part about Opaleye.

 Let's start with a simple query which grabs all of our `User`s:
 ```haskell
 usersQuery :: Query UserColumn
 usersQuery = queryTable userTable
 ```

 That's it.
 No, really, it is.
 Next, let's grab `User`s by email:

 ```haskell
 userByEmailQuery :: Email -> Query UserColumn
 userByEmailQuery email = proc () -> do